-- If Google Ads is even working for you
+- If Google Ads is even working for you or not?

-- How well Google Ads is working for you
+- How well Google Ads is working for you?

-- Which ads work better than others
+- Which ads work better than others?

-- Whether to put more or less money into each campaign
+- Whether to put more or less money into each campaign.

 Through conversion tracking, you can figure out an exact return on investment from your efforts.
 If it’s profitable and you know it, you’re less likely to have heartburn over those high costs per click prices in the roofing industry.